Omar-Elmofty/vtr_in_airsim/README.md

 In order to avoid Unreal Engine from dropping in performance while running VT&R, ensure it can run in the background.
 Go to "Edit -> Editor Preferences"; in the "Search" box, type "CPU" and ensure that the **"Use Less CPU when in Background"** is **unchecked**.
 If this step is not completed, the camera frame rate might drop significantly while Unreal Editor is running in the background, which will create issues while running VT&R.

+#### Step 8 - Rebuild Lighting if needed

+When downloading some environments, you might get an error saying that "Lighting needs to be re-built".
+If you get that error, click the Build drop down menu on the main toolbar and click "Build Lighting only".

 ## Install AirSim Interface <a name="AirSimInterface"></a>